abdelqader-alomari/reading_notes/read-01.md

 * You can use grouping and similarity to help simplify the information you present.

-*I've read pages carefully and I find that summary for each Chapter is good enough so I type it.*
+*I've read pages carefully and found the summary for each chapter is good enough so I typed it.*